Preparing uncertainties for prioritisation and publication on the JLA website

 To manage the data throughout the PSP process, it is recommended that the PSP uses the data management template supplied by the JLA that includes the minimum data fields to be collected.
 PSPs may choose to adapt the spreadsheet and add more fields, depending on how they wish to manage their data.
 For example, if a PSP has identified uncertainties from published research recommendations, then it may be helpful to list them and link to the research recommendation in an extra field.

 A requirement of the JLA PSP process is that the completed data template is published on the JLA website.
 This should be sent to the JLA as soon as the PSP is ready to announce its results.
-It forms a transparent, publicly available record of the work of the PSP and allows researchers and funders to see the original data to help them understand what informed the indicative questions.
+It forms a transparent, public record of the work of the PSP and allows researchers and funders to see the original data to help them understand what informed the indicative questions.
 It is an important part of the dissemination work of the PSP.

 The following fields will need to be completed for every uncertainty: